 A wide range of measures can improve electricity assets and systems' resilience to climate impacts.
 These measures include making physical and structural improvements to "harden" the system components as well as planning and modifying operations to build resilience.
-In addition to the activities described in this section, general mitigation measures to consider include:
+Strategies for mitigating impact in the event of unforeseen events are described below.

 Planning and Modifying Operations

 Establishing a plan is essential to protecting essential assets in the event of unforeseen circumstances.
 In addition to establishing a plan for key assets and equipment, operational modifications should also be considered.
 These include:

 - Implementation of smart grid communications and monitoring technologies that improve grid observability and controllability

 - Energy efficiency programs